Douglas Stanford: Early life and education

 Douglas Stanford was born in Anacortes, Washington.
 He attended Anacortes Senior High school.
 Stanford graduated from the Stanford University in 2009 with B.S. in physics and mathematics.
-He earned an M.S. in mathematics from the University of Cambridge in 2010.
+He earned an M.S. in mathematics from the University of Cambridge in 2010 where he was a Marshall Scholar.
 He earned his Ph.D. in physics in 2014 from Stanford University, under the guidance of Leonard Susskind.

 Career

 Research

 Stanford worked at Institute for Advanced Study, Princeton from September 2014 to April 2019 as a post-doctoral researcher.
 He worked with Juan Maldacena on his and Leonard Susskind's ER-EPR conjecture of the equivalence of wormholes (the ER stands for Einstein-Rosen Bridge) and EPR for quantum entangled particle pairs.
 The assumption arose as a suggestion to explain the information paradox of black holes, which was heightened by the firewall paradox of Joseph Polchinski.
-During this time, he worked with Edward Witten on Fermionic localization of the Schwarzian theory.
+During this time, he worked with Edward Witten on fermionic localization of the Schwarzian theory.
 In 2019, Stanford joined Stanford University as an assistant professor.
 As of 2020, he was an associate professor of physics at Stanford Institute for Theoretical Physics.